boxdox/square-fit-image/README.md

 ---

 ### Usage
 Run the script and enter the absoulute path of directory that contains the image.
-If the script finds an image it will be converted and stored in a folder named 'converted' inside the entered path.
+If the script finds an image it will be converted and stored in a folder 'converted' relative to input path.

 ---